rick-r/marriage-figaro-norway/captions.md

 FIG
 fa presto
-"what are you saying?"
+what are you saying?

 either:
-"don't jump to conclusions!"
+don't jump to conclusions!

 or -- literals:
 Se udir brami il resto,